Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 A partner agrees with a client to send a revised proposal by Monday.
 No email is sent by Wednesday.
 The client sends a follow-up chase.
 The proposal arrives on Friday, 4 days late, with no acknowledgment of the delay.

 Single stream: "Late proposal."
-Both streams: "Verbal commitment broken, client trust eroding, pattern repeated 3 times this quarter."Meetings + CRM
+Command: "Verbal commitment broken, client trust eroding, pattern repeated 3 times this quarter."Meetings + CRM

 A client mentions in a quarterly review that they are opening two new offices.
 Nobody updates the CRM opportunity record.
 Six weeks later, a competitor wins the work because your team forgot the signal existed.

 Single stream: "Missed opportunity."
-Both streams: "Verbal expansion signal with zero CRM activity.
+Command: "Verbal expansion signal with zero CRM activity.
 Quantified revenue loss."Meetings + Messaging

 A team meeting produces 8 action items.
 Slack messages show 3 were discussed further.
 Email shows 2 were actually delivered.
 Five items from a 60-minute meeting simply vanished.

 Single stream: "Incomplete notes."
-Three streams: "62% meeting output waste.
-Systemic follow-through failure."What Your Meeting Data Reveals
+Command: "62% meeting output waste.
+Systemic follow-through failure across 3 streams."What Command Finds in Your Meetings

 Patterns that emerge when every meeting transcript is analysed, not just the ones someone remembered to minute.

 Cross-sell signals in client meetings, never actioned.
 Clients mention expansion plans, new requirements, or budget approvals during routine reviews.
-In 28% of meetings analysed, these signals were acknowledged verbally but never followed up with a proposal or next step.
+Without the insight team, these signals are acknowledged verbally but never followed up with a proposal or next step.
+In 28% of meetings analysed, revenue was left on the table.

 Decision delays costing deals.
 Prospects agree in principle during a meeting, but the follow-up takes so long that momentum dies.
-Analysis reveals the average gap between verbal agreement and written confirmation is 9 working days.
+The insight team reveals the average gap between verbal agreement and written confirmation is 9 working days.
 By then, competitors have moved.

 Competitor intelligence shared verbally, never captured.
 Clients mention competitor names, pricing, and service comparisons during meetings.
 This intelligence is shared freely but never reaches your sales strategy because it lives only in the transcript.